microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/windowwalker.md

 ## Remarks

 ### UWP Apps
 - The process of an UWP app can't be detected correctly for windows that are minimized while searching.
 At this time they are assigned to the generic process `ApplicationFrameHost.exe`.
-If the user searches for such an window while it is not minimized, then the process get's assigned correctly/updated.
+If the user searches for such an window while it is not minimized, then the process gets assigned correctly/updated.

 ### Killing processes
-- Killing the Explorer process is only allowed, if each folder window is running in it's own process.
+- Killing the Explorer process is only allowed, if each folder window is running in its own process.
 (See section `File Explorer setting` below.)
 - You can only kill elevated processes, if you have admin permissions (UAC).
 - If you kill the process of an UWP app window, you kill all instances of the app.
 All windows are assigned to the same process.
 - Windows of UWP apps don't know their process, until they are searched in non-minimized state.